Board & Staff

 Lisa Hatchadoorian

-Lisa Hatchadoorian is currently the Executive Director, Internal Affairs of the Museum of Art Fort Collins.
-She is responsible for the artistic direction of the museum, programming, finances and the facility.
+Lisa Hatchadoorian is currently the Executive Director of the Museum of Art Fort Collins.
 She received a B.A. in Art History and Music from the University of Virginia and an MA in Curatorial Studies of Contemporary Art from Bard College, NY.
-She has over 20 years experience in arts administration, curating, grant writing, organizing public art projects and fundraising and her experience has ranged from the corporate to academic, municipal and non-profit venues.
+She has over 25 years experience in arts administration, curating, grant writing, organizing public art projects and fundraising and her experience has ranged from the corporate to academic, municipal and non-profit venues.
 She has been a visiting lecturer at CSU (Osher Institute), Casper College, Casper, WY and has taught art appreciation at Rowan University in Glassboro, NJ and Casper College, Casper, WY.
 Read a recent article about Lisa from Voyage Denver.

 Cheryl Rogers